10 Tips for GAMSAT Exam Day

 The year is 2016.
 I’m waiting in the queue for GAMSAT in London.
 The queue snaking out of the test centre is long and I’m so tired from being stressed about this exam that I almost don’t care how it goes.

-In my bag I’ve packed water, Pro Plus (caffeine) tablets and some pens and pencils in a clear plastic bag.
+In my bag I’ve packed my admissions ticket, ID, water, Pro Plus (caffeine) tablets and some pens and pencils in a clear plastic bag.
 As I move through the test centre doors, I turn my phone off because there’s no way I’m going to let a stray marketing text from Vodafone get me booted out of the test.

 I sit down to sit the test.
 Here goes nothing!